 - National Insurance number

 There’s no guarantee that you’ll be any better off by transferring.
 If you are at all unsure whether this is right for you then you should speak to a financial adviser before going ahead.
+The value of investments can fall as well as rise and is not guaranteed.
+You could get back less than invested.

 Key points to consider